bzierk/janggiGame/README.md

 Using public domain images, I was able to create a realistic board for the game to be played on.

 In order to make the program easier to debug as well as trying to flatten the learning curve for new players, I chose to implement a move highlighting system.
 When a piece is selected, all possible moves will be highlighted in red as seen below.
+In Janggi, unlike Western Chess, a player may pass their turn by not moving.
+I implemented this feature by having a player select a piece and then make a move to their current space.
+That is, double clicking a piece will pass your turn.
+If a piece is selected that you do not wish to move, press the "Z" key to deselect the current piece.

 **Example Move**